junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "According to my little birds, his big performance is right tonight."
 Crowley announces at the end, then checks his shiny costly watch.
 "And looks like -- about time."

-He snaps his drink away, straightens his suit, looks around them and smiles his iconic patented bright smile.
+He snaps his drink away, straightens his suit, looks around them and smiles his patented bright smile.
 "It's been fun, lads.
 Now if you'll excuse me --" He's ready to step away.

 Dean and Sam reach for their hidden pistol automatically.
 Cas readies himself in a gait like he used to do every time before big fights, shaking his sleeve to prepare grabbing the hidden angel blade.